Auto Theft Laws in Michigan

 Michigan law prohibits several acts related to motor vehicle theft, including larceny, joyriding, and carjacking.

 A person who steals a motor vehicle can be prosecuted under Michigan's larceny statute.
-To prove larceny of a vehicle, a prosecutor must establish beyond a reasonable doubt that the defendant took another's vehicle without permission and with the intent of permanently depriving the owner of their vehicle.
+To secure a conviction, a prosecutor must establish beyond a reasonable doubt that the defendant took another's vehicle without permission and with the intent of permanently depriving the owner of their vehicle.
 The penalties for larceny depend on the value of the vehicle.

-Felony penalties.
 Stealing a vehicle worth $1,000 or more but less than $20,000 carries felony penalties of up to five years' prison time and a $10,000 fine.
-Stealing a vehicle worth more than $20,000 can land a person in prison for up to ten years.
+Stealing a vehicle worth more than $20,000 can land a person in prison for up to 10 years.

 Michigan divides joyriding-related offenses into two crimes.
 Unlike motor vehicle larceny, joyriding offenses do not require intent to permanently deprive the owner of the vehicle.
 Rather, the joyrider intends the unauthorized use or taking to be temporary.